fyrkov/refcards/AWS/ASG.md

 LT is newer.
 Can have multiple versions.\
 Have parameters subsets for re-use and inheritance.\
-Provision both on-demand and Spot instances.
+Can provision both on-demand and Spot instances.

 #### Multi-AZ
 ASG can work across multiple AZs in an AWS Region.\